driv/driv.github.io/_drafts/2026-02-10-victoriametrics-mixins.markdown

 date:   2026-02-10 00:00:00+0000
 ---

 In a [previous post](/kubernetes-observability/2025/06/26/kubernetes-mixins.html), I explored how to set up observability using Kubernetes Mixins with Grafana Mimir and Alloy.
 It was a great exercise, but the stack was... heavy.
-Distributed systems are great fun (confused emoticon), most of the time we should just stick to a simpler setup.
+Distributed systems are great fun 🤔, most of the time we should just stick to a simpler setup.

 Enter VictoriaMetrics.